UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-string-match/README.md

 ### CPU Variant

+The CPU varient requires [apptainer](https://apptainer.org/) to run the container to compile in (but can run outside of the container).
 To compile for the CPU variant, use:

 ```bash
 cd baselines/CPU